News and Recruitment

 Do you have any electives?

 Yes.
-The following electives are available as one month rotations: Cardiology, Critical Care, Emergency Medicine, Geriatrics, and Palliative Care/Hospice.
+The following electives are available as one month rotations: Cardiology, Critical Care, Emergency Medicine, Geriatrics, Home Infusion, Long Term Care, Palliative Care/Hospice and Rural Health.
 Please note that either Critical Care or Emergency Medicine are required.
-Many of the required rotations may be repeated for an advanced learning experience in that area as well including Advanced Critical Care, Advanced Emergency Medicine, Advanced Infectious Disease, Advanced Palliative Care, and Advanced Teaching.
+Many of the required rotations may be repeated for an advanced learning experience in that area as well including Advanced Administration, Advanced Critical Care, Advanced Emergency Medicine, Advanced Infectious Disease, Advanced Palliative Care, and Advanced Teaching.
 In addition, we offer a 1 month elective rotation in Ambulatory Care in affiliation with Alliance Community Hospital Pharmacy Residency Program that will take place at the Alliance campus.